-In case the portfolio of schemes is not rebalanced within the aforementioned mandated plus extended timelines, AMCs shall:
+In case the portfolio of schemes is not rebalanced within the mandated plus extended timelines, AMCs shall:

-- not be permitted to launch any new scheme till the time the portfolio is rebalanced. - 11. not to levy exit load, if any, on the investors exiting the scheme.
+- not be permitted to launch any new scheme till the time the portfolio is rebalanced. - ii. not to levy exit load, if any, on the investors exiting such scheme.